In a Nutshell:

 Osaki OS Champ Massage Chair in zero gravity recline with the leg ports elevated above the heart

 This is another surprisingly strong component of our Osaki OS Champ review.
-Only about one massage chair in three on the market today offers Zero-G seating, and most of the ones that do only offer a single Zero-G seating position.
+Only about one massage chair in three on the market today offers Zero-G seating, and most only offer a single Zero-G seating position.

-The Champ offers two, and both of them help to facilitate faster post-operative healing and foster improved blood flow – in addition to generally improving massage quality.
+The Champ offers two, and both help to facilitate faster post-operative healing and foster improved blood flow, in addition to generally improving massage quality.

-We were genuinely surprised to find a pair of Zero-G seating options on offer here, but note that it’s not unheard of.
-In fact, you can find comparably priced chairs that offer three such seating positions.
+We were surprised to find a pair of Zero-G seating options on offer here, but note that they’re not unheard of.
+You can find comparably priced chairs that offer three such seating positions.

-Ultimately, how much you like this feature implementation will be a function of how much you value multiple Zero-G options.
+Ultimately, how much you like this feature implementation will depend on your value of multiple Zero-G options.

 Lumbar Heat

-Most of the massage chairs on the market today are capable of delivering a massage that feels pretty good.
+Most of the massage chairs on the market today can deliver a massage that feels pretty good.

 OS Champ Massage Chair in light grey and black variant, with two heating coils in the lumbar area

 Any time you add heat to a decent massage, it elevates it to an amazing massage.
-And that is indeed the case here, which makes this yet another surprisingly strong component of our Osaki OS Champ review.
+That is the case, making this another surprisingly strong component of our Osaki OS Champ review.

-The elements heat quickly and evenly, and it really does enhance the overall massage experience, especially if you use it in conjunction with one of the Zero-G seating options.
+The elements heat quickly and evenly, and they really enhance the overall massage experience, especially if you use them in conjunction with one of the Zero-G seating options.

 Do that and apply the maximum intensity setting, and you’ll get something reasonably close to a deep tissue massage, which is awesome.